TnTech-ECE/CapstoneStarterRepo/Documentation/Signoffs/jdjoyce42-power-signoff.md

 <sup>1</sup> The system will need to convert 110 to 120 AC Voltage to 5V DC for each device to be functional.
 A small margin of error is expected due to unideal power supply ripple and other nonlinear effects.

-<sup>2</sup> In order for all the subsystems to be powered, the power subsystem must be able to individually supply all the needed power to each subsystem.
+<sup>2</sup> A good rule of thumb when it comes to power supply is to supply at least 1.2x the max power consumption of the system.
+This helps account for any fluctuations that might happen in the power draw.
+To make this number even safer, a constraint of a 28 Watt minimum has been placed on the device.
+This is equal to 1.5x the max power draw total calculated from all of the systems.
+Ensuring enough power is constantly available.

 <sup>3</sup>  The system will be powered by a standard wall outlet to avoid the use of batteries and enable it to be used for longer periods.